Enrolling in a plan

 Are dental and vision insurance included?

-If you are under 19 years old, you can receive pediatric dental and vision benefits with our health insurance plans.
+If you are under 19 years old, you can receive pediatric dental and vision benefits with our Elite and Prime insurance plans.
 However, all plans cover dental treatment made necessary by injury to sound, natural teeth only.

 Are vaccines covered?